jakoch/reaper-toolbox/README.md

 This repository builds an installer for Reaper DAW, which contains Reaper and the extensions SWS and ReaPack.

+#### DEV

+A simple PHP script is used for version detection, downloading of components and to build the Innosetup-based installer.
+CBuilds are done continously on a weekly schedule using Azure Pipelines and deployed to Github Releases.

 ##### TODO
 - [x] Appveyor
 - [x] Azure Pipelines